Antcating/tmesca/README.md

 To make Telegram output you have to: <br />
 - Create Telegram bot using [BotFather](https://t.me/BotFather) and get Telegram Bot Token.
 - Create **public** channel (or, if you know, how to get private channel ID, you can use it).
+- Add bot, you just created, to the channel with permission to post/read messages.
 - In the program choose Telegram output and paste in the corresponding line Bot Token and Channel Link (if you already done it, just press Skip).
 - Hooray!
 Everything ready.
 Enjoy!